Commonly Asked Questions

 Yes!
 We can send you updates throughout the booking with messages, pictures and videos so you can feel confident that your lovely cat is OK while you are away from home.
 Please note it isn't always possible for us to take photos/videos at every visit, but rest assured we will send them when we get them!
 Updates can be sent by text, WhatsApp or email either daily or sporadically throughout your booking, or if you prefer the no-news-is-good-news approach, then of course, you can opt for us to only contact you in an emergency.
 The frequency of updates can be discussed in our initial meeting.
 Please note that photos and videos can only be sent via WhatsApp or Email.

-How Do I Make A Booking & What Happens Next?
+How Do I Make A Enquiry & What Happens Next?

-Simply fill out our contact form here.
-Once we've made contact, you can then text or email us personally for future bookings going forward as well.
+Fill out our booking request form here.
+Once we have been in contact, you can then contact us personally for future requests going forward.

 We will also need to collect a spare key, so please make sure you have one ready for us when we come.
-During the meeting, we will spend some time getting to know your cat/s and taking notes on all the important information including vet registration, general daily routine and feeding instructions, medication requirements, all their quirky likes and dislikes and much more!
+During the meeting, we will take notes on all the important information including vet registration, feeding instructions, medication requirements etc.

 What Happens To My Keys When You Have Collected Them?